Sport, Fitness & Leisure Study Programmes

 Prepare for a high performance career in their growing business as you help people of all ages and abilities enjoy sport and leisure.

 Find out the difference between a Sports course and a study programme here.

 Through our excellent range of Sport study programmes, you’ll be able to get on track for a career that will ultimately help people get the most out of sport.
-Sport, Fitness and Leisure students benefit from the use of a wide variety of facilities, including a fitness suite, sports hall and football and rugby pitches.
+Sport and Sport Science students benefit from the use of a wide variety of facilities, including a fitness suite, sports hall and football and rugby pitches.
 With a range of backgrounds in many different aspects of the sports industry, MidKent College's experienced and professional staff are passionate about sport and fitness.

-You'll learn about the function of the human body and its impact in relation to sport, as well as the benefits related to exercise.
-You’ll get the chance to study units such as biomechanics, sports massage, nutrition and coaching.
+You’ll be taught the essential elements of sports and fitness including fitness testing, anatomy, physiology, psychology and practical sport.
+You may progress to focus on the function of the human body and its impact in relation to sport, as well as the benefits related to exercise.
+You can also specialise in topics including biomechanics, sports massage, nutrition and coaching.

 The qualifications include a mixture of theory and practical lessons, with practical units including fitness testing, practical team and individual sports, and sports coaching.